 If you know how to play the air miles game, it can be worth thousands of dollars to you every year.
 In addition to having the right air miles credit cards best suited for your lifestyle and allocating your day-to-day spend on these cards, a platform like CardUp will help you earn even more miles for larger payments, such as rent, tuition fees, insurance premiums and taxes, otherwise not payable by card.

-So how do you determine the value of your air miles, what is the cost of these miles and which are the best air miles credit cards to go for?
+So how do you determine the value of a mile, what is the cost of these miles and which are the best air miles credit cards to go for?

 Factors which influence the value of a mile: